Word (computer architecture): Uses of words

-Machine instructions are normally the size of the architecture's word, such as in RISC architectures, or a multiple of the "char" size that is a fraction of it.
+Machine instructions are normally the size of the architecture's word or a fraction, such as in RISC architectures, or a multiple of the "char" size that is a fraction of it.
 This is a natural choice since instructions and data usually share the same memory subsystem.
 In Harvard architectures the word sizes of instructions and data need not be related, as instructions and data are stored in different memories; for example, the processor in the 1ESS electronic telephone switch has 37-bit instructions and 23-bit data words.

 Word size choice

 When a computer architecture is designed, the choice of a word size is of substantial importance.
 There are design considerations which encourage particular bit-group sizes for particular uses (e.g. for addresses), and these considerations point to different sizes for different uses.
 However, considerations of economy in design strongly push for one size, or a very few sizes related by multiples or fractions (submultiples) to a primary size.
 That preferred size becomes the word size of the architecture.

 Character size was in the past (pre-variable-sized character encoding) one of the influences on unit of address resolution and the choice of word size.
 Before the mid-1960s, characters were most often stored in six bits; this allowed no more than 64 characters, so the alphabet was limited to upper case.
 Since it is efficient in time and space to have the word size be a multiple of the character size, word sizes in this period were usually multiples of 6 bits (in binary machines).
 A common choice then was the 36-bit word, which is also a good size for the numeric properties of a floating point format.

 After the introduction of the IBM System/360 design, which uses eight-bit characters and supports lower-case letters, the standard size of a character (or more accurately, a byte) becomes eight bits.
 Word sizes thereafter are naturally multiples of eight bits, with 16, 32, and 64 bits being commonly used.